HR 3831

-HR 3831, also known as HD 83368, is a binary star system in the southern constellation of Vela at a distance of 233 light years.
+HR 3831, also known as HD 83368, is a triple star system in the southern constellation of Vela at a distance of 233 light years.
 This object is barely visible to the naked eye as a dim, blue star with an apparent visual magnitude of 6.232.
 It is approaching the Earth with a heliocentric radial velocity of 4.0 km/s.

-The star system is a visual binary with a 3.29″ projected separation, identified as such in 2002.
-The larger star, HD 83368A, is a pulsating variable of a rapidly oscillating Ap type.
-It has a single yet strongly distorted dipole pulsation mode with a frequency of 1427 µHz.
+The star system is a hierarchical binary, made up of an inner and an outer pair.
+The inner pair has an orbital separation of 13 astronomical units, and contain the primary star, HR 3831 Aa, and the secondary HR 3831 Ab.
+The outer component have a 214 AU projected separation from the inner pair.
+The primary star, HR 3831 Aa, is a pulsating variable of a rapidly oscillating Ap type.
+It has a single yet strongly distorted dipole pulsation mode with a frequency of 1427 μHz.
 The primary star is chemically peculiar, exhibiting spots of enhanced concentrations of lithium, europium and oxygen.

+The star's variability was discovered by Pierre Renson, and announced in 1977.
+It was given its variable star designation, IM Velorum, in 1981.